What's New!

 (centre/right) Palazzetto Giangiacomo

-Palazzo Fioravanti (and in many XIXth century neo-Renaissance buildings).
 The palace is named after the Fioravanti because it belonged to this

-family in 1748 when Giovanni Battista Nolli designed a very detailed map of Rome: the names Nolli gave in the legend to his map have become the official names by which art historians and detailed guide books identify many minor Roman buildings.
+family in 1748 when Giovanni Battista Nolli drew a very detailed map of Rome: the names Nolli gave in the legend to his map have become the official names by which art historians and detailed guide books identify many minor Roman buildings.

 Palazzetto Giangiacomo in Via di Monserrato, again known after its 1748 owners, was built in 1582; the use of woman heads as architectonic element can be found also in Palazzo della Stamperia which was built in the same period by Giacomo del Duca.